Kartaverse/Kartaverse-for-Houdini/docs/metashapepro.md

 6. Edit the attribute_create node values to customize the Metashape Project filename (PSX_PROJECT), the exported mesh filename (EXPORT_MODEL), and the exported point cloud name (EXPORT_POINT_CLOUD).

-## TOPS Based Pythonscript Code Snippets
+## TOPs Based Pythonscript Code Snippets

-The Houdini TOPS nodegraph supports the direct execution of Python code snippets with the [Pythonscript node](https://www.sidefx.com/docs/houdini/nodes/top/pythonscript.html).
+The Houdini TOPs nodegraph supports the direct execution of Python code snippets with the [Pythonscript node](https://www.sidefx.com/docs/houdini/nodes/top/pythonscript.html).
 This relies on the Hython (Houdini Python) interpreter matching the version specifics of the Metashape Python module.

 ### MetashapePro_import_photos.py